History of Turkmenistan: Since 2006

 In an election on February 11, 2007, Gurbanguly Berdimuhamedow was elected president with 89% of the vote and 95% turnout, although the election was condemned by outside observers.

-Following his election, Berdimuhamedow moved to reduce foreign isolation and reversed some of Niyazov's more egocentric and damaging policies.
+Following his election, Berdimuhamedow moved to reduce foreign isolation and reversed some of Nyýazow's more egocentric and damaging policies.
 Internet cafes offering free and uncensored Web access opened in Ashgabat, compulsory education was extended from nine to ten years and classes in sports and foreign languages were re-introduced into the curriculum, and the government announced plans to open several specialized schools for the arts.
-President Berdimuhamedow has called for reform of education, health care and pension systems, and government officials of non-Turkmen ethnic origin who had been sacked by Niyazov have returned to work.
+President Berdimuhamedow has called for reform of education, health care and pension systems, and government officials of non-Turkmen ethnic origin who had been sacked by Nyýazow have returned to work.

-President Berdimuhamedow began to reduce the personality cult surrounding Niyazov and the office of the president.
+President Berdimuhamedow began to reduce the personality cult surrounding Nyýazow and the office of the president.
 He called for an end to the elaborate pageants of music and dancing that formerly greeted the president on his arrival anywhere, and said that the Turkmen "sacred oath", part of which states that the speaker's tongue should shrivel if he ever speaks ill of Turkmenistan or its president, should not be recited multiple times a day but reserved for "special occasions."
 Previously the oath was recited at the beginning and end of TV news reports, by students at the beginning of the school day, and at the beginning of virtually all meetings of any official nature that took place in the country.

 However, Berdimuhamedow is criticized for building a personality cult of his own (albeit a modest one compared to his predecessor's).
 For example, he is the only person whose first name is used in government press releases; other officials always have their first names abbreviated to a single letter.
 He is also sometimes called the "Turkmen leader" by his country's press.
-Additionally, while his regime is somewhat less heavy-handed than Niyazov's, it is still rigidly authoritarian.
+Additionally, while his regime is somewhat less heavy-handed than Nyýazow's, it is still rigidly authoritarian.

-On March 19, 2007, Berdimuhamedow reversed one of Niyazov's most unpopular decrees by giving pensions back to 100,000 elderly people whose pensions Niyazov had slashed in the face of an unspecified budget crisis.
+On March 19, 2007, Berdimuhamedow reversed one of Nyýazow's most unpopular decrees by giving pensions back to 100,000 elderly people whose pensions Nyýazow had slashed in the face of an unspecified budget crisis.

-On March 20, in a decision of significant symbolic weight in the ongoing rejection of Niyazov's personality cult, he abolished the power of the president to rename any landmarks, institutions, or cities.
+On March 20, in a decision of significant symbolic weight in the ongoing rejection of Nyýazow's personality cult, he abolished the power of the president to rename any landmarks, institutions, or cities.

 On March 31, 2007, the 20th Congress of the Halk Maslahaty began in the city of Mary.
 New laws relating to agricultural efficiency were passed, and it was decreed that school teachers' wages would soon rise by 40%.